How to Pay Off a Personal Loan Fast

 FAQ

-How does paying off a loan early affect your credit score?
+How does paying off a personal loan early affect my credit score?

 Are there penalties for paying off a loan early?

 Some lenders charge a prepayment penalty for paying your loan in full before the end of your term.
-Before you determine how to pay off your loan early, find out how much, if anything, it will cost in penalties or fees.
+Before you decide on paying off your loan early, find out if your lender charges a penalty, and if so, how much it charges.

 ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
 Specific sources for this article include: